 Finally, the new knowledge must be communicated effectively so that others understand what has been created and why it was created in order to maximize its use within the organization.
 The creation stage ends with the idea communication , where the knowledge is transferred effectively through various methods such as presentations, videos, and blogs.

 The organization stage of the knowledge management lifecycle stages is the third stage.
 This is when the organization has reached a stable state and is able to manage, share, and use knowledge effectively.

 The Organization stage can be divided into three distinct phases:

-– Knowledge Integration: The process of integrating knowledge into the organization, which includes both formal and informal processes.
+– Knowledge Integration: Integrating knowledge into the organization, which includes both formal and informal procedures.

-– Knowledge Optimization: The process of optimizing existing knowledge in order to increase its value.
+– Knowledge Optimization: Optimizing existing knowledge in order to increase its value.

-– Knowledge Management: The process of managing existing knowledge in order to ensure that it is used effectively.
+– Knowledge Management: Managing existing knowledge in order to ensure that it is used effectively.

 The dissemination stage is the forth stage in the knowledge lifecycle.
 It is where information and knowledge that was created during the creation and implementation stages are made available to relevant stakeholders.